Sudosups/Nibble/README.md

 ## Information
 Nibble is based on the Conceal Network project.
 Nibble is a decentralized reward platform with encrypted messages and own privacy protected cryptocurrency.

-All your XCR transactions and messages are anonymous.
+All your NBXC transactions and messages are anonymous.
 The Nibble Network provides an instant secure, untraceable and unlinkable way of encrypted communication - crypto messages.

 Nibble is open-source, always has been and always will be.
 This latest edition of Nibble, has been created from a merger of projects - Nibble Classic & Crumbs